nuztalgia/bot-ui-kitty/README.md

 bot developers find it helpful. 💜

 Currently, the only supported Discord library is **[Pycord]**, because that's the one that most of my bots happen to use.
-I'm planning to extend support to other libraries too, but I'm not sure when I'll be able to make the time to do so. 📚 In the meantime, if you're using a different library, check out my other utility kit for Discord bots – **[Botstrap]**!
+I'd love to extend support to other libraries too, but I'm not sure when I'll be able to make the time to do so.
+In the meantime, if you're using a different library, check out my other utility kit for Discord bots – **[Botstrap]**!

 [pycord]: https://github.com/Pycord-Development/pycord
 [botstrap]: https://github.com/nuztalgia/botstrap